colinnewell/dirty-json-format/README.md

 happy with the core library to be expanded.
 I can understand why you don't export, every visible surface is something you have to continue supporting, but there's just so much just under the surface that would be so useful :)

+Anyway, this is a neat way to prototype the idea without actually messing with the core lib.